nkvenom/react-bookmarks/README.md

 react-bookmarks
 =====================

-A little experiment to test React and ~~react-hot-loader~~ __react-transform-boilerplate__.
-Shows the google chrome bookmarks month by month, chrome internally stores the bookmarks in a json file at least until version 48.
+A little experiment to test __React__ and ~~react-hot-loader~~ __react-transform-boilerplate__.
+Shows the google Chrome bookmarks month by month.
+Google Chrome internally stores the bookmarks in a json file at least until version 48.

 ### Usage